Definitions with Annotations

-Koin Annotations allow to declare the same kind of definitions as the regular Koin DSL, but with annotations.
+Koin Annotations allow declaring the same kind of definitions as the regular Koin DSL, but with annotations.
 Just tag your class with the needed annotation, and it will generate everything for you!

-For example the equivalent to single { MyComponent(get()) }
+For example, the equivalent of single { MyComponent(get()) }

 like this: